U.N. report may hint at source of Syria chemical weapons attack

 Foreign Policy's blog "The Cable" cited diplomats on Wednesday voicing similar views - that the facts in Sellstrom's report would suggest the Assad government's culpability.

 Such facts could include the trajectories of the projectiles loaded with gas, indicating whether they came from government or rebel-held areas.
-It could also involve looking at the areas that were attacked, the types of weapons used, the quality and concentration of any chemical toxin traces.
+It could also involve looking at the areas that were attacked, the types of weapons used, the quality and concentration of any chemical toxin traces and other facts.

 U.N. spokesman Farhan Haq declined to comment on the content of the report, which he said Ban has not yet received.
 Syria's U.N.
-Ambassador Bashar Ja'afari told reporters not to speculate about what will be in Sellstrom's report.
+Ambassador Bashar Ja'afari did not respond to a request for comment.

-"We don't need any anticipation, we don't need 'if,' we need just to judge things as they are," he told reporters after confirming Syria's intention to join the global anti-chemical weapons treaty.

-He added in Arabic that the Syrian government would be producing its own report on the August 21 attack, according to an unofficial translation of his remarks.

 The United States blames Syrian government forces and says the attack killed more than 1,400 people, many of them children.
 Syria's government accuses the rebels in the incident.

-The attack may have been the worst use of nerve agents since the 1980-1988 Iran-Iraq war when Saddam Hussein's government used chemical weapons against Iranian forces and Kurds, most notably in an attack on the Iraqi town of Halabja that killed thousands of Kurds.
+The attack may have been the worst use of nerve agents since the Iran-Iraq war from 1980 to 1988 when thousands of Kurds were killed by chemical weapons, most notably in the town of Halabja.

-The United States has threatened military strikes against Syria to deter the government from further poison gas attacks.
+The United States has threatened military strikes against Syria to deter the government from further chemical weapons attacks.
 President Barack Obama's administration has said it would allow discussions on a Russian plan to place Syrian chemical weapons under international control to play out before asking the U.S. Congress to vote on authorizing the use of force.

 Chemical weapons experts say U.N. investigators should stay out of the blame business.